okta/okta-oidc-middleware/README.md

 ```

 The `redirectTo` option can be used to redirect the user to a specific URI on your site after a successful authentication callback.

+Passing `loginHint` option will append `login_hint` query parameter to URL when redirecting to Okta-hosted sign in page.

 #### oidc.forceLogoutAndRevoke()